namgonado/react-controducer/README.md

 ```

 ## Getting Started
-Refer to following `API Reference` manual to get more details on how the library work.
+Refer to the following `API Reference` guide for more details on how the library works.

 The easiest way to scaffold a React application is using [Create React App](https://github.com/facebook/create-react-app) which includes necessary React dependencies by default.
 Then you can use npm command in "Installation" section above to add reac-controducer into the app.
 ```ssh